TomasMen/go-pgm/README.md

 Go-PGM File Reader

 This Go package provides functionality to read Portable Gray Map (PGM) image files in the P5 (raw) format.
-Features
+It is not a complete package and it was intended to explore how images are read byte by byte, and also the pgm format.

+What it does (Features):

-    Reads PGM files with the .pgm extension
+- Reads PGM files with the .pgm extension
-    Supports P5 (raw) format PGM images
+- Supports P5 (raw) format PGM images
-    Reads the image dimensions (width and height) Reads the maximum pixel value (up to 255)
+- Reads the image dimensions (width and height)
+- Reads the maximum pixel value (up to 255)
-    Stores the pixel intensities in a 2D slice of uint8 values
+- Stores the pixel intensities in a 2D slice of uint8 values

+What it doesn't do (Limitations):

+- This package currently only supports reading P5 (raw) format PGM images
+- The maximum pixel value is limited to 255 (uint8 values)

 Installation